ayushiamar23/Fortune_teller/README.md

 # Fortune_teller
-Develop a real-time chat application using serverless computing platforms like AWS Lambda.
+Developed a real-time chat application using serverless computing platforms like AWS Lambda.
- Utilize services like AWS API Gateway for managing API endpoints.
+Utilized services like AWS API Gateway for managing API endpoints.